Laplace hyperfunctions via \v{C}ech-Dolbeault cohomology: Laplace transformation for hyperfunctions

-Let $U = V \cap M \subset M$, and let $\ILHU$ denote the intuitive representation of Laplace hyperfunctions on $\hat{U}$. \begin{oss} In this subsection, we assume that $\mathcal{W}(\hat{U})$ consists of an infinitesimal wedge which satisfies the condition B1.~in Section {\ref{sec:boundary-value}}.
-For such a family $\mathcal{W}(\hat{U})$ of restricted open subsets, still Theorem {\ref{thm:intuitive}} holds. \end{oss}
+Set $U = V \cap \rcM$ and we also assume $\widehat{\,\,\,\,}(U \cap M)=U$.
+Let $\ILHU$ denote the intuitive representation of Laplace hyperfunctions on $U \subset \rcM$. \begin{oss} In this subsection, we assume that $\mathcal{W}({U})$ consists of an infinitesimal wedge which satisfies the condition B1.~in Section {\ref{sec:boundary-value}}.
+For such a family $\mathcal{W}({U})$ of restricted open subsets, still Theorem {\ref{thm:intuitive}} holds. \end{oss}

-Then, we define $ b: \ILHU \to \HQDC{0}{n}{\mathcal{V}_{\rcM}} $ by
+Then, we define $ b: \ILHU \to \HQDC{0}{n}{\mathcal{V}_{U}} $ by

-where $\mathcal{V}_\rcM = \{V \setminus \hat{U},\,V\}$, $\mathcal{V}'_\rcM = \{V \setminus \hat{U}\}$ and $b_W$ is the boundary value map {\eqref{eq:def_boundary_map}}.
+where $\mathcal{V}_U = \{V \setminus {U},\,V\}$, $\mathcal{V}'_U = \{V \setminus {U}\}$ and $b_W$ is the boundary value map {\eqref{eq:def_boundary_map}}.